Awen Guttenbeil

 Awen Guttenbeil (born 14 March 1976) is a former professional rugby league footballer who played in the 1990s and 2000s.
-Since retiring after a playing career spanning fifteen years, he went on to work as a broadcaster for Sky Network Television and as a presenter on Maori TV sports show, Hyundai Code.
+Since retiring after a playing career spanning fifteen years, he went on to work as a broadcaster for Sky Network Television and as a presenter on Māori Television sports show, Hyundai Code.
 In 2010 he coached his schoolboy club Point Chevalier Pirates in the Auckland Rugby League's Phelan Shield alongside former team mate and childhood friend Stacey Jones.
 He represented both the Tongan and New Zealand national sides in his long career and played in two World Cups.
 His position of preference was in the Second-Row.
 He was an integral part of the 2002 New Zealand Warriors squad, noted for being the first team in the club's history to make the NRL Grand Final.
 He now owns and operates several construction businesses in New Zealand including Passive Fire NZ.